 Large-scale quantum computers are likely to have a significant impact on several sectors, enabling the resolution of previously impossible problems and discovering new possibilities.

-Below are some of the sectors that will be affected by quantum computing:
+Below are some of the sectors that are expected to be increasingly impacted by quantum computing applications, detected through Linknovate‘s innovation scouting platform InnoScout.

 Drug discovery and development